leovsch/Magic-Mirror/README.md

 The webpage is an angular web app using angular version 1.5.8.

 Expanded with motion sensor wich detects when someone is in front of the mirror.
+- When motion is detected pi turns screen on and starts playing     music
+- When no motion is detected pi turns display off